victorrentea/victorrentea.github.io/blog/avoiding-null-pointer.md

 tags: best practices, lombok, clean code
 ---
 # Avoiding NullPointerException
 From all the standard Java exceptions, let's talk about the terrible `NullPointerException`, NPE in short.
 [A 2016 study](https://www.overops.com/blog/the-top-10-exceptions-types-in-production-java-applications-based-on-1b-events/) awarded NPE the 1st place in the topmost frequent Java exceptions occurring in production.
-In this article we’ll explore two main techniques to fight it: the self-validating model and the `Optional`.
+In this article we’ll explore the main techniques to fight it: the self-validating model and the `Optional` wrapper.

 ## Self-Validating Model

 Imagine a business rule: every Customer has to have a birth date set.
-There are a number of ways to implement this constraint: validating the data on the create and update use-cases, enforcing it via `NOT NULL` database constraint and/or implementing the null-check right in the constructor of the Customer entity.
+There are a number of ways to implement this constraint: validating the user data on the create and update use-cases, enforcing it via `NOT NULL` database constraint and/or implementing the null-check right in the constructor of the Customer entity.
 In this article we'll explore the last one.

 Here are the 3 most used forms to null-check in constructor today:
 ```java